-And now, we're at the end!
-And it's a doozy: the narrator's "I" gives way at last to the "I" of the woman in the wallpaper, who comes out of the wallpaper and observes, "It is so pleasant to be out in this great room and creep around as I please!"
-(18).
-Ruh roh!
+And the end of the story is a doozy: the narrator's "I" gives way at last to the "I" of the woman in the wallpaper, who comes out of the wallpaper and observes,

 Gilman has carefully built the foundation of this complete submersion of the narrator into the identity of the creeping woman.
 Because the narrator is unable to speak about her own imprisonment, the only way that she can express her frustration with her situation is on the slant, with pity and horror for the woman behind the bars of the wallpaper pattern.
 Because the narrator has no means to free herself from her submissive relationship with John, she finds a kind of liberty in tearing at the wallpaper to release her counterpart in the walls.